Are you eligible for nomination of an IRMS Award?

 Step 2.
 Write your nomination statement and ensure it is no longer than 1000 words long, ideally in a word document and contains enough evidence to support your nomination.

 Step 3.
 Send a covering email containing the below to awards@irms,org.uk before the deadline.
 DO NOT SEND TO MEMBERS OF THE EXECUTIVE.
 Only nominations made to email@example.com will be considered.
 Your nomination should contain;

 - the name of the person or organisation you are nominating (and ideally contact details for them)

 - the role/s and organisation (if applicable) of the nominee/s

 - which award you are nominating them for

 - the email contact details of the nominee/s

 - a statement on why you are nominating them (no longer than 1000 words)

 - your name and membership number

 Step 4.
-Sit back, enjoy a nice gin (or cuppa), and await to hear from the Awards Panel.
+Sit back, enjoy a nice cuppa, and await to hear from the Awards Panel.
 They may be in touch to ask for some more information or any clarifications.
-We can't tell you if you have won but we do announce the finalists, all of whom are encouraged to attend our Conference and Awards Gala Dinner in May.
+We can't tell you if you have won, but we do announce the finalists, all of whom are encouraged to attend our Conference and Awards Gala Dinner in May.